MonikaSData/School_District_Analysis/README.md

 - **How does replacing the ninth-grade scores affect the following:**

 - *Math and reading scores by grade*
+   - Only grades for 9th grade for Thomas High School are affected and not available in updated dataset.
+Other math and reading scores are not affected for Thomas High School or any other school.

 - *Scores by school spending*
+   - No changes have been detected to any metrics under $630-644 school spending category (Thomas High School falls in this category).

 - *Scores by school size*
+   - No changes have been detected to any metrics under Medium school size category (Thomas High School falls in this category).

 - *Scores by school type*
+   - No changes have been detected to any metrics under charter school category (Thomas High School falls in this category).

 ### School District Data Analysis Summary:
 The four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.